Saffron Cheesecake with Sauteed Pineapple from a Cheesecake Expert

 - Preheat oven to 350 degrees F.

-- In a medium bowl, combine the ground cookies or nuts and sugar.
+- In a medium bowl, combine the ground nuts and sugar.
 Add the butter and stir with a rubber spatula to combine, making sure all the butter is absorbed and the crumbs or nuts are evenly coated.

 - Place the mixture in a 10-inch (25 cm) springform pan.

 - Using the palm of your hand or the bottom of a glass, press the mixture firmly into the bottom of the pan.
-For a bottom-and-sides crust, use the sides of a glass to press about half of the mixture into the sides of the pan.

 - Place the pan in the oven and bake for about 10 minutes, or until slightly firm.
 (The nut crust will be toasted to a golden brown and have a nutty aroma.)